There can be several reasons:

 You can test this by going to the "Redial" section of the menu on the left.
 If many leads are crossed (with red color next to the name), they will come up first.

 3. No call has been made on the campaign.

-In order for the redials to appear, the phones must sit on the campaign and call for them to appear.
+For the redials to appear, the phones must sit on the campaign and call for them to appear.

-If you want it to be different so that redials go across the campaign, you can change this through "Settings" --> "Rights" --> "Client setting" and "Prioritize call-backs across campaigns"
+If you want it to be different so that redials go across the campaign, you can change this through "Settings" --> "Rights" --> "Client setting" and "Prioritize call-backs across campaigns."

 4. The default redial type is set to be common.